Singapore Property Market – Trends To Watch Out For In 2019

 The current situation in Singapore’s real estate market might make it less interesting to foreign investors because property prices are already too high.
 Most investors look for investment opportunities when prices are low so that they can fully reap the benefit over time as prices increase.
 The old principle of buying low and selling high definitely applies to the property market.

 The rising land prices and the heavy competition in the market make Singapore’s property market less appealing to foreign investors.
 This applies to both developers and foreign buyers.
 RHB data revealed that the Singapore property market only registered 5 percent foreign buyers in Q2 of this year.
-The figure is quite a large decline compared to about 20 percent foreign buyers in Q2 of 2010 and 2011.
+The figure is quite a large decline compared to about 20 percent of foreign buyers in Q2 of 2010 and 2011.

 The decline corresponds with the rising property prices and the other factors mentioned above.
 The same trend will likely continue in 2019 which means that the market will likely continue to slow down.